 - Latest End Date: August 23

-Eleven full-time paid summer internships will become available to nine eligible junior or senior high school students and two eligible freshman undergraduate students.
+Up to two part-time paid summer internships might become available to eligible junior or senior high school students and eligible freshman undergraduate students.
 Interns have the option of working in one of the following four research departments of the Field Museum: Anthropology, Botany, Geology, and Zoology.
 Each project will focus on collections.
 Each intern will work with a dedicated collection staff member, graduate students and other undergraduate interns.
 Interns will receive training in modern collection management, including computer training, and learn about the various applications of collections-based research.
 Interns will sort, identify, and database collection specimens and integrate specimens into the collections.
 After hours, interns have the opportunity to attend a college level course in biological systematics.